 Common Challenges with Virtual Offices

-- Verification delays by authorities or inspectors
+- Delay in verification by authorities or inspectors.

 Conclusion